walmartlabs/active-status/README.md

 ```

 Of course, this is a simple example.
 You are more likely to have multiple jobs running at any one time,
-of different types, and to make use of core.async go blocks, rather than traditional single-threaded code.
+of different types, implemented as core.async go blocks, rather than traditional single-threaded code
+in this example.

 ### Limitations